UPCOMING 2018 EVENTS:

-Stephen will be a featured author at Behind The Book, an author's panel discussion followed by writing workshops Sat April 5, 2014 from 1-3pm at the St. Albans, Vermont Library on Maiden Lane just off beautiful Taylor Park.
+Stephen was a featured author at Behind The Book, an author's panel discussion followed by writing workshops Sat April 5, 2014 from 1-3pm at the St. Albans, Vermont Library on Maiden Lane just off beautiful Taylor Park.
 Please join us to talk about how we find and harness creativity and turn it into the written word.
 Refreshments will be served.
 Hope to see you there.
 Info: 802-524-1507

 Stephen's novel Cliff Walking is now in stock in all Sherman Bookstores in Maine.
 Please visit these great independent bookstores in Bar Harbor, Camden, Boothbay Harbor and Freeport.